Bratislava: Hi Brussels, so good to see you. How are you doing?

 Brussels: Indeed.
 Everything is possible and they can be whoever they are, they have a lot of freedom.
 On the other hand they also suffer from the lack of borders and certainties.
 And they do not know who to trust and what is real.

-Bratislava: But they find out on Instagram, no?
+Bratislava: But as long as they have a good connection and full battery they find out on social media, no?

 Brussels: Social networks are the place where they connect with their peers and find guidance in life – recipes on being cool, perform better or get their hair done.
 But to which extent these platform are a healthy place to hang out, is questionable.